yabok/yasl/HACKING.rst

 longer description of the changes and reasons for them after a blank line, and wrapped at around 72 characters.

+If the commit fixes a bug that has been previously reported, include a line like ``Fixes #123`` in the commit message.
+When the commit is merged it will cause the issue to automatically be closed.
+See the GitHub help page on `Closing issues via commit messages`_ for a list of all keywords.

 All commits contributed should also contain a sign-off line to show that you accept the `Developer Certificate of Origin`_.
 Add a sign-off line by adding a line like the following to the end of each of your commit messages::